5thGenDev/mamba-alignment-handbook/README.md

 ***We are half stucked on (2) (3) because condor decided not to run my Slurm script (see [Why did we fail section](https://github.com/5thGenDev/mamba-alignment-handbook/blob/main/README.md#why-did-we-fail) below)***.
 To access A100 GPUs, all finetunings were done HPC Condor so I was in charge for (1) and writing Slurm scripts in .submit_file for (2) and (3).
 Meanwhile everyone including me investigated across many Git issue posts of Mamba and Zephyr in order to nail down the exact parameters to be tweaked when adapting Mamba onto SFT, DPO finetuning scripts.

 ### But why mamba?
-***TLDR: It is can handle bigger sequence length and is 20-40x faster in training***.
+***TLDR: It is can handle bigger sequence length and is 20-40x faster in training time***.
 In the graph below produced by Mamba authors, they showcased that comparing purely by network architecture performance (so not taking in account of speedup from better training recipe, more quality dataset,... etc etc), based Mamba with little optimisation in its infant state can beat a Transformer architecture which had 7 years of R&D behind it and a further speed boost from FlashAttention-2.
 <img src="https://github.com/5thGenDev/mamba-alignment-handbook/assets/44685200/2fe1a2d5-cf2b-4d04-8fba-b0ac00d1e881" height="350" width="850"> <br>
 ***Now, let's tackle the impact of bigger sequence length and "reasonable" training time.***